Our Future Path! A plan for a better world!

 There are many problems with our current electoral process that prevent us from being fairly and equitably represented.
 These problems include such things as the disproportionate influence of special interest groups and political parties, shady campaign financing, dirty politics, an unfair simple plurality voting system, and many others.
 Each attempt at patching our current process has resulted in shifting the problem to a new place.
 Numerous examples exist just from the last few elections.

-For instance, even though there are some limits on what an individual can contribute to a candidate to prevent someone from buying a candidate, people have just needed to be a little more creative in finding ways around them.
-Some people contribute in the name of their minor children.
-Other people pool the contributions of many other individuals so that they can still present a large check to a candidate.
-In some cases, the people pooling the money have paid back the amounts donated by other people.
+For instance, even though there are some limits on what an individual can contribute to a candidate to prevent someone from buying a candidate, individuals and groups have just needed to be a little more creative in finding ways around them.
+Some individuals make contributions in the name of their minor children.
+Other individuals pool the contributions of many other individuals so that they can still present a large check to a candidate.
+In some cases, the individuals pooling the money have paid back the amounts donated by other individuals.

 Another problem is that independent candidates miss out, since they do not have the backing of a political party nor the money that was contributed to it.
 We also now have PACs (Political Action Committees) that can collect and spend unlimited amounts in support of a candidate.
 There is also a lot of money coming from outside the state or district that the candidate would be representing, which gives these outsiders the ability to buy influence.

 We also have vastly different election laws in different states.
 There are differences in voter ID requirements, early voting hours and locations, mail in ballot eligibility and processing rules, access to drop boxes, election day voting hours and locations.
 In some cases, these differences are meant to suppress the votes of specific voters.
-Even when these differences are not meant to suppress voters, they can make elections more confusing and more or less fair from state to state.
+Even when these differences are not meant to suppress voters, the differences from state to state can make elections more confusing and make them either more or less fair for certain voters.

 The answer resides in taking all that we have learned about the democratic process over the past centuries and using it to create a new electoral process.
 We want to revamp it in such a way as to eliminate our current problems.
-Unfortunately, many groups and individuals have a vested interest in keeping our current electoral process, because it gives them unfair advantages in our political process.
+Unfortunately, many groups and individuals have a vested interest in keeping our current electoral process, because it gives them unfair advantages in our political process, or in making it less fair.

-For instance, some people have invested a great deal of time and money into obtaining some extra influence, which they could end up losing if the electoral process was changed.
-Therefore, it may be an uphill battle to make any real change, but the right changes could make things a whole lot better for most people and for the future of our country and the world.
+For instance, some individuals and groups have invested a great deal of time and money into obtaining some extra influence, which they could end up losing if the electoral process was changed.
+Therefore, it may be an uphill battle to make any real change, but the right changes could make things a whole lot better for most of us and for the future of our country and the world.
 Therefore, we must try to make the needed changes.

 Government’s Role

-Let's start at the beginning and take a look at the role our government should have.
+Let's start at the beginning and look at the role our government should have.
 In a free society, the government's main role should be to protect its citizens, land and resources, and to provide an environment where all its citizens can get the most out of their lives.
-A really good government should create the environment where its citizens are better off than they would be without a government or with any other form of government.
+A great government should create an environment where its citizens are better off than they would be without a government or with any other form of government.

 The following is the preamble to the United States Constitution, which basically states that the above is what our constitution is meant to do.